Jaim-e/pokedex-app/README.md

 # Key Features
 - Load data from an external API (https://pokeapi.co/api/v2/pokemon/?limit=150)
-- Display a list of 151 items ordered according to the number of the Pokémon
+- Display a list of 150 items ordered according to the number of the Pokémon
 - Show a modal with characteristics of each item each time a button on the list is pressed

 # Technical Features
-- The app have CSS styling
+- The app has CSS styling
-- The app use additional complex UI pattern
+- The app uses additional complex UI pattern
 - The JavaScript code has been formatted according to ESLint rules
 - The app has also a search bar that allows to search for a specific Pokémon by name
 - The app works in Chrome, Firefox, Safari, Edge, and Internet Explorer 11